OpenSwitchNOS/openswitch-ops/tests/rest/rest_test.md

 #### Test setup

-** Switch 1 ** has bridge_normal configure by default
+**Switch 1** has bridge_normal configured by default.

 ### Description

-1. Verify if VLAN was created unsucessfully.
+Verify if VLAN was created unsucessfully:

- a.
+ - a.
 Execute the POST request over "/rest/v1/system/bridges/bridge_normal/vlans" using each configuration.
- b.
+ - b.
 Verify if the HTTP response is ``400 BAD REQUEST``.
- c.
+ - c.
 Verify if the HTTP response data is not empty.

 The new VLAN will have the following configurations: